Sonicfires2/Housing-Assignment-AI/README.md

 2. quit
 3. mysql --local-infile=1 -u root -p AnimeInterestFloor < load.sql

+Command to start the php local development server (assuming you have php already installed) If you are unsure about php installation, do php -V to check
+1. php -S localhost:8000
+2. go to browser and type localhost:8000 and it will bring you to index.php

 General SQL commands to start,stop, and restart server on UNIX Start MySQL